 Building multilayer PCBs is like building with Legos.
-The parts all fit together easily, but you still need to follow directions if you want your design to stay together.
+The all fit together easily, but you still need to follow directions if you want your design to stay together.
 Nowadays, only the simplest PCBs use a single layer, or a pair of top and bottom layers.
 Multilayer PCBs are now the norm rather than the exception, and manufacturers can fabricate PCBs with up to 30 layers.
 Layer stackup strategies in these boards are important for a number of applications.

-The PCB designer must be equipped for any shift in circuit board strategy.
-And what’s the PCB designer’s main equipment?
+The PCB must be equipped for any shift in circuit board strategy.
+And what’s the PCB ’s main equipment?
 Their CAD tools of course.
 Any printed circuit is going to need a strong supporting PCB design software to back it up.
 This goes double for flexible and rigid flex circuits wherein the design rules get a bit harder to keep track of.
 Don’t drown among your layer stack, keep your flex circuit boards printing smoothly.

 Multilayer Stackup Strategies